 The business climate in Ukraine is gradually improving with the stabilization of the financial system.
-Annual inflation has been reduced from 61% in April 2015 to 9.8% in April 2016.
-Ukraine will see increased credit issuing from commercial lenders in the third quarter of 2016 as rates are expected to fall by 20%.
+Annual inflation has been reduced from 61% in 2015 to 10.8% in 2017.
+Ukraine will see increased credit issuing from commercial lenders throughout 2017 as rates are expected to fall.

 The new Deep and Comprehensive Free Trade Agreement with the European Union allows unhindered access to the vast trading bloc.
 This sign of good faith comes on the heels of hundreds of positive economic reforms carried out by the government over the past two years.
 Prozorro (one of these reforms) is an electronic public procurement system leveling the playing field for businesses competing for government contracts.
 Business taxation for labor has been cut in half to 23 percent from the previous 45 percent.